Waiting for Albert, at La Scène Parisienne

 When I Was Blanche, at the Théâtre Lepic

-When I Was Blanche is a captivating show that blends theater, dance, and poetry to tell the unique story of a young mixed-race woman.
-Born in Switzerland in the 1970s and identifying as white, she embarks on a transformative journey to Africa to find her Black father and discover her roots.
+When I Was Blanche is a show that blends theatre, dance, and poetry to tell the unique story of a biracial young woman.
+Born in Switzerland in the 70s and identifying as white, she embarks on a journey to Africa to find her Black father and discover her roots.
 This encounter with a forgotten part of herself shakes everything she thought she knew about her identity.
-Written and performed with rare authenticity by Fatima Ndoye, this piece weaves together intimate and universal anecdotes, creating a deeply moving experience.offers a deep reflection on what it means to be Black in France today.
+Written and performed with a rare authenticity by Fatima Ndoye, this piece weaves together intimate and universal anecdotes, and o .offers a deep reflection on what it means to be black in France today.
 A poignant inner journey that will leave no one indifferent.

 From February 4 to 14, 2025